 Sounds intriguing, yes?
 But then Blindness plays out like some weird, surreal Lord of the Flies/post-apocalypse scenario, except with blind people instead of mutants or zombies.
 Eventually, as it becomes evident to the inmates in quarantine that they’ve been abandoned, it turns into an every man for himself situation.
 Eventually, quarantine splits into two factions, with sociopaths on one side and everyone else on the other.
 Before long, the sociopaths start to attack the other side, and at one point, they even go so far as to coordinate and successfully pull off a mass rape against the female inmates.
 (Remember: everyone is blind.
 Everyone–the attackers and the victims.
 Blind, blind, blind.)

 As if that isn’t outlandish enough for you, Moore’s character lives in terror of being found out that she’s sighted because she’s afraid of what the sociopaths might do to her.
-So she becomes mindful of not doing anything that might give away that she’s blind.
+So she becomes mindful of not doing anything that might give away that she’s sighted.

 If that had you rolling your eyes, then you can understand how I felt as I watched Blindness.
 After awhile, I just fumed, “This has got to be the dumbest, most ridiculous thing I have ever seen.”
 As the film progressed, I also became incredibly confused as to where it was headed.
 Once inside quarantine, Blindness became just one endless long sequence of conditions deteriorating, with no signs of resolution or even a hint at any kind of commentary whatsoever.